 Best movies like The Fool of the World and the Flying Ship

 A unique, carefully handpicked, selection of the best movies like The Fool of the World and the Flying Ship Starring Jimmy Hibbert, David Suchet, Miriam Margolyes, John Woodvine, and more.
-If you liked The Fool of the World and the Flying Ship then you may also like: The Wind in the Willows, Neighbours, Nicholas and Alexandra, Jason and the Argonauts, Jasper and the Haunted House and many more popular movies featured on this list.
+If you liked The Fool of the World and the Flying Ship then you may also like: Vincent, Wat's Pig, The Way of Peace, The Wind in the Willows, Neighbours and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Based on a Russian folk tale.
 A proclamation went out through all the land that whosoever could build a flying ship would win the hand of the Tsar's daughter.
 The youngest son of a simple peasant shows up to claim her, and the dumbfounded Tsar quickly has second thoughts, setting several 'impossible" tasks for 'The Fool of the World' and his remarkable friends.